Stereotypes exist, plain and simple.

 That is because a common Hispanic stereotype is that they have huge families, and all live in the same house.

-While this may be true for some families, there are lots of white families that have tons of kids, and clearly, all live in the same house.
+While this may be true for some families, there are lots of white women with big families and tons of kids, and clearly, all live in the same house.
 I met someone recently (who was white) who has TWELVE kids!
 Those people are either insane or just saintly, but they aren’t Hispanic, so they didn’t get the stereotype.

 Wrapping It Up